 Effort management

-Paragraph 4:
+Paragraph 4

-Members and CNCPs shall limit the total gross tonnage (GT) of vessels flying their flag and participating in the Trachurus murphyi fisheries in the Convention Area to the total tonnage of their flagged vessels that were actively fishing in 2007 or 2008 or 2009 in the Convention Area and as set out in Table 1 of CMM 1.01 (T. murphyi; 2013).
-Members and CNCPs may substitute their vessels as long as the total level of GT for each Member and CNCP does not exceed the level recorded in that Table.
+Relevant Members and CNCPs shall limit the total gross tonnage (GT) of vessels flying their flag and participating in the fishing activities described in Article 1, (1)(g)(i) and (ii) of the Convention in respect of the Trachurus murphyi fisheries in the Convention Area to the total tonnage of their flagged vessels that were engaged in such fishing activities in 2007 or 2008 or 2009 in the Convention Area and as set out in Table 1 of CMM 1.01 (Trachurus murphyi; 2013).
+Such Members and CNCPs may substitute their vessels as long as the total level of GT for each Member and CNCP does not exceed the level recorded in that Table.

-Table 1: Gross Tonnage limits as referred to in Paragraph 5 of CMM 2.01 (T. murphyi; 2014) compared with vessels actively fishing for Trachurus murphyi in the Convention Area during 2014 and any possible compliance issues.